-Treatment targeting PI3K may delay resistance to anti-HER2 therapy in breast cancer patientsJanuary 23rd, 2013 in Cancer /
+Treatment targeting PI3K may delay resistance to anti-HER2 therapy in breast cancer patientsJanuary 23, 2013 in Medicine & Health / Cancer

 Patients with HER2-positive breast cancer being treated with anti-HER2 therapy may be able to prevent or delay resistance to the therapy with the addition of a phosphatidylinositol-3 kinase inhibitor to their treatment regimens.